Antigen Presentation

 YOU MUST CHOSE A DOLLAR VALUE YOU WANT TO BET ON THIS QUESTION.
 The amount bet is added or subtracted based on your response.

 No, the virus has likely changed (mutation).
-Vaccination against one form of virus and production of memory cells will not protect against a virus if the viral antigen mutates so that it is no longer recognized by the immune system.
+Vaccination against one form of virus will not protect if the antigen mutates so that it is no longer recognized by the immune system.